Arydunnu/CI-CD/README.md

 # CI-CD
 This is another try

-# I am testing my CICD skills
+# I am testing my git skills
 I am going to get it right

 # How sure am I